 Complication vs Conservation

-Some of the developers are old-school, this means they are happy with what they know, and they don’t want to spend more time in keeping themselves up-to-update by learning something new.
+Some of the developers are old-school; this means they are happy with what they know, and they don’t want to spend more time keeping themselves up-to-update by learning something new stuff.

-Most of these developers are studied in the university, and all they know is coming from the university’s materials.
+Most of these developers are studied in the university, and most of their information is coming from the university’s materials.

 They are conservative enough to blindly decline any improvements, even something simple like Redis becomes a panic for them.